Braves vs. White Sox Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Morton has five starts in a row of five innings or more.
+- Strider will look to finish five or more innings for the sixth start in a row.

-- He has finished three appearances without allowing an earned run in 17 chances this season.
+- He has four appearances with no earned runs allowed in 18 chances this season.

 |Opponent